kilroy-2/rl-rank-stats-web-scrap/README.md

 # IMPORTANT NOTICE
+Since April 2023 you can not use the api.tracker.gg/api/v2/rocket-league/ anymore.
+They protected their site with cloudflare.
+This script does not work anymore!

-Since 16th April 2022 you MUST ask for permission on rocketleague.tracker.network to scrap their site otherwise the script will not work!
+~Since 16th April 2022 you MUST ask for permission on rocketleague.tracker.network to scrap their site otherwise the script will not work!~

 # rl-rank-stats-web-scrap